reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 Fortunately, this is simple to fix.
 RTK Query actually uses `createAsyncThunk` internally, and we've already seen that it dispatches Redux actions as the requests are made.
 We can update the toast listener to watch for RTKQ's internal actions being dispatched, and show the toast message when that happens.

 `createApi` automatically generates thunks internally for each endpoint.
 It also automatically generates [RTK "matcher" functions](https://redux-toolkit.js.org/api/matching-utilities), which accept an action object and return `true` if the action matches some condition.
-These matchers can be used inside `startAppListening` and any other place that needs to check if an action matches a given condition.
+These matchers can be used in any place that needs to check if an action matches a given condition, such as inside `startAppListening`.
 They also act as TypeScript type guards, narrowing the TS type of the `action` object so that you can safely access its fields.

 Currently, the toast listener is watching for the single specific action type with `actionCreator: addNewPost.fulfilled`.
 We'll update it to watch for the posts being added with `matcher: apiSlice.endpoints.addNewPost.matchFulfilled`: